tymaxey/TG-Pre-Work/README.md

 ## What code is rendered in the browser?

-It can be plain HTML, or a combination of HTML, CSS, JavaScript, image files, video files, and other computer languages.
+HTML along with other files (image, video, etc).
+The HTML is typically styled using CSS and made interactive using JavaScript.

 ## What is the server-side code’s main function?

-To be available when a request is made to access that code and tell the client-side how and when it should be rendered.
+To be available when a request is made to access that code, deliver it securely, and tell the client-side how it should be rendered.

 ## What is the client-side code’s main function?

-To store and interpret the code and display it in a way that a human can view and/or interact with it.
+To interpret and display the code (via the BOM/DOM and browser) in a way that a human can view and/or interact with it.

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?